Piunikhin-Salamon-Schwarz isomorphisms and spectral invariants for conormal bundle: Introduction and main results

 where $[M]\in H_*(M)$ is the fundamental class. \end{prop} 2mm

 5mm

 This paper is organized as follows.
-In Section~\ref{diskovi i moduli} we define different type of moduli spaces and prove some of their properties.
+In Section~\ref{diskovi i moduli} we define diverse moduli spaces and prove some of their properties.
 In Section~\ref{izomorfizam} we present the construction of PSS--type homomorphisms and we prove Theorem~\ref{main_thm}.
 Section~\ref{dijagram} contains the proof of Theorem~\ref{diagram_commutes}.
 In the last section we give the construction of a product in homology and prove Proposition~\ref{inv_ineq} and Proposition~\ref{bound}.\\

-\textbf{Acknowledgments.} The author thanks Jelena Kati\'{c} and Darko Milinkovi\'{c} for several discussions during the preparation of this paper.
+\textbf{Acknowledgments.} The author thanks Jelena Kati\'{c}, Darko Milinkovi\'{c} and Katrin Wehrheim for useful discussions during the preparation of this paper.
+The author also thanks the anonymous referee for many valuable suggestions and corrections.